imtheaaron/imtheaaron.github.io/_posts/2018-07-19-Marketing-Revenue-Attribution.md

 Uh-oh.
 Looks like that $1,000 spent to get an extra $3,000 of revenue lost the company money overall.
 What looked great from a surface level is actually very ungood.

+(**One big caveat**: We have not at all discussed life-time-value (LTV) of a customer here.
+In businesses where it can be expected that a customer will have a life-time-value of revenue greater than the initial revenue generated, LTV may be incorporated as a factor when calculating the ROI from marketing.
+However, things can then become much more complicated, and I've purposefully left LTV considerations out from this post.)

 ## Why is marketing ROI being overstated? ##

 My guess is that in most cases this stems not from a deliberate effort to deceive about the effectiveness of marketing, but from ignorance and maybe some overexuberance in *wanting* marketing to look great.